(Redirected from Matthew Bush)

 As Bush later explained: "It got to the point where [alcohol] was kind of running my life.
 I couldn't really do the things on the field that I had done before when I didn't have such bad problems.
 It really got to me emotionally, physically, everything."
 He hit bottom that June when he was videotaped in an altercation with police, and was then charged with driving while drunk, resisting arrest and vandalism.
 He was sentenced to three years probation and 120 days in a sober living facility.
 With the help of his family, he found the strength to overcome his addiction.

 In 2010, he signed with the Tampa Bay Rays and spent about a month and a half with the Charlotte Stone Crabs, pitching only 10 games and avoiding publicity as much as possible.
 However, the Rays had seen enough promise, both in his pitching and his personal recovery, to place him on their major league roster after the season.
 In 2011, he pitched 36 games in relief for the AA Montgomery Biscuits, going 5-3, 4.83 with 5 saves.
 He struck out 77 in 50 1/3 innings, giving hope for further improvement in the future.
 However, his career was derailed once again on March 22, 2012, when he was arrested in Fort Myers, FL for leaving the scene of an accident.
-Acording to police reports, his Dodge SUV hit a motorcycle driven by a 72-year-old man and knocking the driver to the ground; he then drove over the man's head, which would have killed him instantly had he not been wearing a helmet; to make things even worse, he was driving a vehicle borrowed from teammate Brandon Guyer with a suspended license.
+According to police reports, his Dodge SUV hit a motorcycle driven by a 72-year-old man and knocking the driver to the ground; he then drove over the man's head, which would have killed him instantly had he not been wearing a helmet; to make things even worse, he was driving a vehicle borrowed from teammate Brandon Guyer with a suspended license.
 He was taken into custody and charged with suspected DUI.
 At a hearing two days later, Judge Nicholas Thompson set bail at $1.015 million and called Bush "a danger to the community".
 The family of the victim, who was still in a medically-induced coma a week later, announced that it would sue Bush and Guyer for $5 million each.
 All the while, Bush remained in custody at the Charlotte County jail, while the Rays had placed him on the restricted list.
+The victim eventually recovered.